Temporal Team Semantics Revisited: Fragments of TeamCTL * and synchronous TeamLTL

-By using these formulae, we can express the alternation on $o$ using the $\teamctl$ modalities: $\Gm_\exists \psisynch$ expresses this property directly.
-The formulae $o\land \Gm_\forall \psisynch'$ and $o\land \Gm_\forall \psisynch''$ are variants of this formula, that do not use $\bor$.
-Finally, if we impose fairness for time evaluation functions, then the formula $o\land \Gm_\exists \psisynch'$ yields the same effect as well.
-Thus, we have a formula that expresses the alternation of $o$ in $\ateamctl(\subseteq)$ and $\exteamctl( )$, and, if we impose fairness, also in $\exteamctl$.
-Note that these formulae are only needed as conjuncts to make a formula unsatisfiable by teams violating the property.
-For model checking, we can directly encode the property into the structure as sketched earlier.
+Now we consider the embedding into $\exteamctl$ and $\ateamctl$.
+For an embedding into $\teamctl$, we have to expand on the ideas used for $\teamltl$ further.
 We start with the embedding into $\exteamctl$.
-Compared to the embedding into $\teamltl$ where the time evaluation function is constant throughout the formula and thus can be checked for synchronicity via $\phisynch$, we have to deal with newly quantified time evaluation functions for each operator in the embedding into $\teamctl$.
+Compared to the embedding into $\exteamltl$ where the time evaluation function is constant throughout the formula and thus can be checked for synchronicity via $\phisynch'$, we have to deal with newly quantified time evaluation functions for each operator in the embedding into $\exteamctl$.
 This is done by enforcing synchronicity in the translation of every operator.
-We use a function $(\_)^*$ that replaces all modalities in a formula with a synchronous variant and leaves atomic propositions and Boolean connectives unchanged.
-For the non-trivial cases, the translation is defined as follows: {\allowdisplaybreaks
+In particular, we define the translation $\varphi^+$ inductively such that all modalities in a formula are replaced and atomic propositions and Boolean connectives are kept unchanged.
+For the non-trivial cases, $\varphi^+$ is defined as follows: {\allowdisplaybreaks